10 tips for travelling in Thailand on a budget

 10. Travel with overnight trains

 Kill two birds with one stone with this trick.
-Trains are, of course, a cheaper alternative to plane tickets when travelling domestically, and they come extra cheap if you travel during night time versus day time.
+Trains are, of course, a cheaper alternative to plane tickets when travelling domestically, and they come extra cheap if you travel during night time versus day time, making it one of the best ways to travel through Thailand on a budget.
 Plus, it saves you money on a night of accommodation.
 Just sleep as the train runs, then wake up and suddenly you’re in Chiang Mai.
 Budget-friendly travel in Thailand done right.